Major League Productions: Climax Blues Band – World Tour 1976

 Climax Blues Band, were already an established blues rock band when the hot summer of 1976 arrived.

 Formed in Stafford in 1969, they had released nine albums on various labels, completed endless tours of the UK, Europe and USA and built a solid reputation as a sophisticated and classy outfit wherever they played.
 Their latest album Gold Plated was released in April 1976.
 When the decision to release a single from that album was made, no one would expect what was to come next.
 A new British tour in the autumn, to promote the new single was planned.
 One of the dates on Sunday 31 October at the University of Nottingham, was marked down for a local on-air radio broadcast.
 The original master tapes survive from that gig and capture the band on the verge of rock stardom.
 The new single "Couldn't Get It Right" with its appealing funk groove, stormed up the British charts reaching #5 in early November and was also a mega-hit in the US and Europe.
 Five days after this gig, the band appeared on the BBC TV show, Top of the Pops.
-Climax Blues Band and were then elevated into the big leagues, playing to 20,000 crowds in the USA with further TV appearances and radio broadcasts, the band went global.
+Climax Blues Band and were then elevated into the big leagues, playing to 20,000 crowds in the US with further TV appearances and radio broadcasts, the band went global.
 This previously unreleased live recording is the full 75 minute set from that October night and features the Climax Blues Band at the top of their game, playing live favourites from some of their early albums, new tracks from the Gold Plated album and a great raw funky version of "Couldn't Get It Right".